MuhibAlMuntakim/Automating-a-Marketing-Team-with-AI-Agents/README.md

 ## Understanding Your Crew

-The instagram Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+InstaGenie is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.